amatov/AutomatedBlotQuantification/README.md

 #####  **WesternBlotQuantification**
-######  C# function does automated quantification of western blots by area segmentation of blots of interest and reference blots.
+###### Unity engine C# function does automated quantification of western blots by area segmentation of blots of interest and reference blots.
 ###### **JBlots**
-###### Java ImageJ plug-in does automated quantification of western blots by area segmentation of blots of interest and reference blots (see .png screenshot).
+###### ImageJ Java plug-in does automated quantification of western blots by area segmentation of blots of interest and reference blots (see .png screenshot).